-In optimum design problems, the DEP are given by the client either explicitly or implicitly.
-The designer then assumes that these bear ideal values that are representative of the operation conditions, and do not change.
-The fact of the matter is that the DEP entail values that are random and hence, are known, if at all, only through their statistics, such as mean values and standard deviations; when the parameters obey a Gaussian distribution, mean value and standard deviation are sufficient to describe the variation of the DEP.
-In this case, then, the designer uses the mean values of the DEP as the nominal values of these parameters, on which the design is based.
+In optimum design problems, the conditions under which the designed object will operate are given by the client either explicitly or implicitly.
+The designer then assumes that these bear ideal values that are representative, and do not change.
+The fact of the matter is that the operation conditions entail values that are random and hence, are known, if at all, only through their statistics, i.e., their probability distributions.
+In this case, then, the designer can choose either the mean values of the variables representing the operation conditions, or their extreme values, if safety is the main design concern, as the nominal values of these variables.

 The foregoing approach is classical, and will be followed here.
-An alternative approach, due to Taguchi (1988), consists in admitting that the DEP are not fixed, but varying in a random manner, beyond the control of the designer, the purpose of the design task then being to select the design variables in such a way that, under arbitrary variations of the DEP within a certain range, the PF exhibit "small" variations.
+An alternative approach, due to Taguchi (1988), consists in admitting that the operation conditions are not fixed, but varying in a random manner, beyond the control of the designer, the purpose of the design task then being to select the design variables in such a way that, under arbitrary variations of the operation conditions within a certain range, the performance of the designed object exhibits "small" variations.
 This approach is known as robust design.
 For an introductory course, we will not dwell on this approach.

-Suffice it to say that the methods discussed in this course are equally applicable to robust design, if with a suitable alternative formulation.
-In an optimum design problem the designer chooses either one or several PF and formulates an objective function to be either minimized, when this function represents a cost, or maximized, when the same represents a profit.
+In an optimum design problem the designer formulates an objective function, to be either minimized, when this function represents a cost, or maximized, when the same represents a profit.
 As a matter of fact, profit-maximization can be readily turned into cost-minimization if the profit is redefined as a cost by, for example, reversing its sign or taking its reciprocal.
 Moreover, a large class of optimum design problems lends itself to a least-square formulation, which inherently aims at minimizing a sum of squares.
 For these reasons, and unless otherwise stated, we will aim in this course at the minimization of an objective function $f(\mathbf{x})$.
-Defining the objective function is thus a simple matter when only one of the PF is of interest.
-In defining objective functions, however, as in many design tasks, it will prove convenient to use dimensionless quantities.
+In defining objective functions, it will prove convenient to use dimensionless quantities.
+As a matter of fact, mathematical models based on dimensionless quantities have the merit that their results can be more generally applicable, as every time the operation conditions or design specifications change numerically, a simple scaling will yield the optimum values applicable to the specific conditions or specifications.